 Contained within the 5th Edition (1978 to 1995) of the National Atlas of Canada is a map that shows the energy data in oil and gas fields and related infrastructure, and electricity generating stations and transmission lines; mineral data shown are mines and processing facilities.
 Selected railways also included.
 Tables identify all data on map.

 Hydroelectricity is electricity generated by hydropower, which usually requires the potential energy of water stored behind a dam to drive a water turbine and generator.
 The map shows 632 large dams and 6 major dams.
-Major dams are defined as being greater than 150 metres in height and large dams as between 10 to 15 metres and 150 metres.
-Also, mapped are 479 hydroelectric generating stations.
-A generating station (power plant) is an industrial facility built and operated to generate electricity.
-Hydroelectric power is generated from a plant in which the turbine generators are driven by falling or flowing water.
+Also, mapped are 479 hydroelectric generating stations (power plant).

 Generating Stations, 2007 - Technology